 The fact that your business’ reputation is vital to its survival and ongoing success is indisputable.
 Indeed, this has always been the case, but in our modern world, it’s more pivotal to sales and public standing than ever before.
 That’s because the internet has acted as a spotlight – one that’s very much focused on brands and how they behave.

 For businesses, this means your reputation is something that must be carefully managed, with a continual eye to how your actions and overall customer service reflects on your company.
-It’s essential that everything you do and every interaction you’re involved in paints your brand in an eminently positive light.
+It’s essential that everything you do – be it upgarding page content, optimizing SEO, speeding up page load time or simply removing images from google search to feel more visually appealing videos – every interaction you’re involved in paints your brand in an eminently positive light.

 But does it really matter as much as you’ve been told?